mini-rose/mocha/doc/types.rst

 Structured type
 ---------------

-Similar to other programming languages, Coffee offers an structured type, which is basically the same as the C struct.
+Similar to other programming languages, Mocha offers an structured type, which is basically the same as the C struct.
 You can create an object type using the ``type`` keyword::